180 Day Absence Calculator — Free ILR 180-Day Rule Checker

 Frequently Asked Questions

-Can UKVI check my travel history?
+Can UKVI check my travel history independently?

 Related guides and tools